XLSForm/xlsform.github.io/_sections/home-english.md

 ### GPS with accuracyThreshold

-When recording GPS coordinates in ODK Collect, ODK collect automatically collects the gps when an accuracy level of 5 meters or less is reached.
+When recording GPS coordinates in ODK Collect, ODK Collect automatically collects the GPS when an accuracy level of 5 meters or less is reached.
 You can change this default behaviour by specifying an **accuracyThreshold**; this could be less than 5m or more than 5m.
-You will need to add a column with heading **body::accuracyThreshold** on the survey sheet of your XLSForm.
+You will need to add a column with the heading **body::accuracyThreshold** on the survey sheet of your XLSForm.
 Then specify your preferred accuracy threshold value for this column on your geopoint question, as in the example shown below:

 | type       | name         | label                                       | body::accuracyThreshold   |
 | ---------- | ------------ | ------------------------------------------- | ------------------------- |